huggingface/transformers/docs/source/en/llm_optims.md

     return new_token
 ```

-The are two important things you must do to enable static kv-cache and torch.compile with the `_setup_cache` method:
+There are a few important things you must do to enable static kv-cache and torch.compile with the `_setup_cache` method:

 1. Access the model's `_setup_cache` method and pass it the [`StaticCache`] class.
 This is a more flexible method because it allows you to configure parameters like the maximum batch size and sequence length.

 2. Call torch.compile on the model to compile the forward pass with the static kv-cache.

+3. Set `enable_math=True` in the [torch.backends.cuda.sdp_kernel](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention.html) context manager to enable the native PyTorch C++ implementation of scaled dot product attention to speed up inference even more.

 ```py
 batch_size, seq_length = inputs["input_ids"].shape